silx-kit/fabio/doc/source/install.rst

 Test coverage
 .............

-FabIO comes with 52 test-suites (337 tests in total) representing a coverage of 75%.
+FabIO comes with 54 test-suites (347 tests in total) representing a coverage of 75%.
 This ensures both non regression over time and ease the distribution under different platforms:
-FabIO runs under Linux, MacOSX and Windows (64 bits, in 32 bits your milleage may vary) with Python versions 3.6, 3.7, 3.8 and 3.9.
+FabIO runs under Linux, MacOSX and Windows (64 bits, in 32 bits your milleage may vary) with Python versions 3.6 to 3.10.
 Under linux it has been tested on x86_64, arm64, ppc64le.
 FabIO may run on other untested systems but without warranty.

 .. toctree::
    :maxdepth: 2

    coverage